 Apparel and Textiles: Background

-The textiles and apparel industry is an ancient one; bone needles have been found dating as far back as 30000 BC.
-During that time, the majority of clothing was composed of prepared animal hides, with some civilizations weaving together various animal and vegetable fibers to create their unique clothes.
-The industry experienced relatively slow development and a lack of progress until the industrial revolution, when the production of textiles and apparel was significantly altered by technology, including the cotton gin and pedal-powered sewing machines.
-In fact, due to the high amount of labor required in making a piece of fabric, the textile industry was among the first to be mechanized.
-Since then, there have been many technological advances in the textile side of the industry, which is very heavily dependant on technology, mostly incorporating the use of automation.
+The textiles and apparel industry is an ancient one; bone needles have been found dating as far back as 30,000 BC.
+During that time, the majority of clothing was comprised of prepared animal hides, with civilizations weaving together various animal and vegetable fibers to create unique clothes.
+The industry experienced relatively slow development and a lack of progress until the industrial revolution, when production of textiles and apparel was significantly altered by technology, including cotton gin and pedal-powered sewing machines.
+In fact, due to high amounts of labor required in making a piece of fabric, the textile industry was among the first to be mechanized.
+Since then, there have been many technological advances on the textile side of the industry, which is very heavily dependent on technology, mostly incorporating the use of automation.
 The apparel side of the industry is still primarily done with human labor (humans operating sewing machines, etc.).
 This is the primary reason for the allocation of this industry in cheaper labor markets.

 There are several types of manufacturers: integrated manufacturers, licenses, and contract manufacturers.
-Levi Strauss is a well known integrated manufacturer in the industry, that is, they design and make their own products.
+Levi Strauss is a well-known integrated manufacturer in the industry, that is, they design and make their own products.
 Licenses, like Warnaco, operate their own manufacturing plants and market clothing under license from the brand.
-Contract manufacturers may have connections and relationships with designers or they may use brokers to get new business.
+Contract manufacturers may have connections and relationships with designers or they may use brokers to acquire new business.
 Large textile corporations include the International Textile Group and Unifi.
-Affordable fashion has hit a boom in the apparel and textile industry, leaders include Sweden’s H&M Hennes and Mauritz, Spain's Zara stores and the world’s largest retailer, Wal-mart.
+Affordable fashion has hit a boom in the apparel and textile industry as leaders include Sweden’s H&M (Hennes and Mauritz), Spain's Zara, and the world’s largest retailer, Wal-Mart.

 A cutback in spending due to the economic crash has created a class of consumers who want to save more money and buy cheaper products everywhere they can.
-This does not bode well for the apparel industry, and gives them a poor future outlook, as they are dependant on consumer’s needs and wants.
+This does not bode well for the apparel industry, and gives them a poor future outlook, as they are dependent on consumers’ wants and needs.
 Higher-end apparel companies, such as Coach and Jos.
 A. Bank, have already begun producing lower cost lines or offering products at a steep discount.
 This will certainly affect their bottom line.
-Even the cheaper apparel manufacturers will be affected, as they too will have to reduce prices on their products or engage in sales promotion in order to entice new consumers and retain old ones, who may be willing to hold on to their old apparel for longer.
+Even the cheaper apparel manufacturers will be affected, as they too will have to reduce prices on their products or engage in sales promotion in order to entice new consumers and retain old ones who may be willing to hold on to their old apparel for longer.